dhcgn/mbox-to-imap/README.md

 * `--exclude-header "<regex>"`
 * `--exclude-body "<regex>"`

-You may provide each flag multiple times to add multiple rules (implementation-dependent; or use `|` in a single regex).
+You may provide each flag multiple times to add multiple rules.
+Use `\n` to match newlines in headers.

 ---